 - The large public gardens, with a section of the original Vauban fortifications of the town.

 - The evocative ruins of the 14th-century Abbey of Saint Bertin.

 After lunch, drive to Arras where you will spend the night.
 On the way to Arras, you can do a short stop at the Fontinettes Boat Lift (marked on the map) to have a look at this curious engine listed as a Historical Monument since 2014.

 For your night in Arras, book at the B&B Entre Cour et Jardin, a former private mansion with a lovely garden and free private parking on site.

 The beautiful city of Arras is the capital of the historic region of Artois.
 Arras has a strong Flemish accent, and you will quickly notice it in the architecture and the gastronomy.

-The arcaded Grand’ Place and Petite Place (also called Place des Héros) are the two main squares in Arras and they boast a splendid collection of unique façades of Flemish baroque architecture, beautiful cafes, and bars.
+The arcaded Grand’ Place and Petite Place (also called Place des Héros) are the two main squares in Arras and they boast a splendid collection of unique façades of Flemish baroque architecture, and elegant cafés and bars.

 On Petite Place, you can climb the belfry for a bird’s eye view 246 feet above the center of Arras.
-The belfry is in the flamboyant gothic style and it was completed in 1554.
+The belfry is built in flamboyant Gothic style and it was completed in 1554.